MorphometricsGroup/EasyDCP/README.md

 `X:\Your_path_to\Agisoft\Metashape Pro\python\python.exe" -m pip install -r requirements.txt`

-And then run `install_packages.bat` in Administrator permission, the batch file will automatically install all the packages required for this project.
+And then run `install_packages.bat` in **Administrator permission**, the batch file will automatically install all the packages required for this project.

 Add Metashape program folder to Windows PATH
 See https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/